 The Passage of Time

-Many of them trained for only a few weeks, or a few months before they decided that karate was not for them.
-While still others have remained along side of me for more than a decade, convinced to this day that they will never stop training.
-Few, however, and this is the sad truth, ever last as long as they think they will.
+Over the past 40 years I have taught karate to a seemingly endless number of students.
+Some of them trained for only a few weeks, or a few months before they decided that karate was not for them.
+While still others remained along side of me for more than a two decades, convinced that they would never stop training.
+The sad truth is that very few ever last as long as they think they will.

 So, like any good instructor, one day his sensei called the boy's home and spoke with the boy's father.
 "Karate, oh yes my son is still very interested in karate", replied his father, "in fact he plans to come back and start training again just as soon as the summer holidays are over".
 "Don't you worry my son loves karate, he will never quit".

-In the meantime, I think I will stand a bit closer to that revolving door, and perhaps in doing so I can catch some of those students who are starting to feel the power of it's vortex.
+So, what is the solution?
+I wish I knew.
+If you ever do figure out what the solution might be is please be sure and let me know.
+In the meantime, I think I will stand a little bit closer to that revolving door.
+Perhaps in doing so I can redirect some of those students who are starting to feel the power of it's vortex.